diagrams/diagrams-doc/doc/manual.rst

 The `Diagrams.TwoD.Image`:mod: module provides basic support for including both external and embedded images in diagrams.
-Support for images varies by backend, only the cairo backend supports external images.
+Support for images varies by backend.
+Only the cairo backend supports external images.
 The rasterific backend supports embedded images of many formats and the SVG backend supports embedded png images.